-- Please note that I am not allowed to respond to non-UWO email, so please use your UWO email address in all communications.
-Also, please enter the course number in the subject heading of your email and include your student number in the email.
-I will try to respond all emails within 48 hours except for weekend and/or holidays. - Please note that I might NOT respond to emails such as the following: - O Any question that is on this syllabus or elsewhere on OWL such as exam time and date, course materials, makeup policy etc. If you are not clear about this information, feel free to ask me at the end of the lectures. - o Requests for extra assignments, reweighting of exams, assignment etc. as they are prohibited under Senate regulations. - o Requests for any extra lecture notes other than the ones provided on the OWL course page.
+- Please use your UWO email address in all communications as I am not allowed to respond to non-UWO email. - In your email subject, please include your name/student number/course number and section number as it will help me process your request or answer your questions faster. - I will try to respond to all emails within 48 hours except for weekends and/or holidays. - Please note that I might NOT respond to email such as following: - Any question that is on this syllabus or elsewhere on OWL such as exam time and date, course materials, makeup policy etc. If you are not clear about any provided information, feel free to ask me at the end of the lectures.

+- Requests for EXTRA assignments, reweighting of exams, assignments etc. as they are prohibited under Senate regulations. - Requests for any extra lecture notes other than the ones provided on the OWL course page.